FineasRobotics/driverless/README.md

     - git fetch --all (to get all the branches)
     - git pull origin master
 4. Run `catkin_make`.

+PS: To change models(car or robot) modify the model argument in 0_frt_common/simulation/gazebo_simulation.launch

 ### How to run
 1. Source the workspace.